MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 #### Network errors when navigating to a browser page

-When you are first setting up Cloud App Security access and session controls for an app, common network errors that may arise include: "This site is not secure" and "There is no internet connection".
+When you are first setting up Defender for Cloud Apps access and session controls for an app, common network errors that may arise include: "This site is not secure" and "There is no internet connection".
 These messages can indicate a general network configuration error.

 **Recommended steps**

-1. Configure your firewall to work with Cloud App Security using the Azure IP addresses and DNS names relevant to your environment.
+1. Configure your firewall to work with Defender for Cloud Apps using the Azure IP addresses and DNS names relevant to your environment.
-    1. Add **outbound port 443** for the following IP addresses and DNS names for your [Cloud App Security data center](network-requirements.md#access-and-session-controls).
+    1. Add **outbound port 443** for the following IP addresses and DNS names for your [Defender for Cloud Apps data center](network-requirements.md#access-and-session-controls).
     1. Restart your device and your browser session
     1. Verify that the login is working as expected
 1. Enable TLS 1.2 in your browser's internet options.

     > [!NOTE]
     >
-    > - Cloud App Security leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
+    > - Defender for Cloud Apps leverages Transport Layer Security (TLS) protocols 1.2+ to provide best-in-class encryption.
 Native client apps and browsers that do not support TLS 1.2+ will not be accessible when configured with session control.
-However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Cloud App Security.
+However, SaaS apps that use TLS 1.1 or lower will appear in the browser as using TLS 1.2+ when configured with Defender for Cloud Apps.
     > - While session controls are built to work with any browser on any major platform on any operating system, we support Microsoft Edge (latest), Google Chrome (latest), Mozilla Firefox (latest), or Apple Safari (latest).
 Access to mobile and desktop apps can also be blocked or allowed.

     | Browser | Steps |